LizardByte/Themerr-kodi/README.rst

 About
 -----
 Themerr-kodi is an add-on for Kodi.
-The add-on plays theme music while browsing movies in your library.
+The add-on plays theme music while browsing movies and tv shows in your library.

 Integrations
 ------------